 Emotional abuse is the persistent emotional maltreatment of a child so as to cause severe and persistent adverse effects on the child’s emotional development.
 Some level of emotional abuse is involved in all types of maltreatment of a child, though it may occur alone.

 Parents/caregivers of children with multiple needs may find it difficult to ensure that the full range of their needs, including their emotional needs, is met.
 It may be hard to include such children in everyday activities alongside other family members, but not to include them may be harmful.

 Sexual abuse involves forcing or enticing a child or young person into sexual activities, including prostitution, whether or not the child is aware of what is happening.
 They may include non-contact activities, such as involving children in looking at, or in the production of sexual online or printed images, watching sexual activities, or encouraging children to behave in sexually inappropriate ways.

-• ensure adequate supervision including the use of inadequate care-givers;
+- ensure adequate supervision including the use of responsible care-givers;

 It may also include neglect of, or unresponsiveness to, a child’s basic emotional needs.